Quick Summary on MP Shield 9mm

 1. Feel of the Gun

-The gap the Shield filled was the physical size and perceived stopping power difference between .380s and compact 9mms.
+The gap the Shield filled was the physical size and perceived stopping power difference between .380s and compact 9 mm.
 While this may be nuanced schematics, perhaps the best way to describe it is the ‘feel’ of the gun its owners describe.

-The 18-degree grip angle, well-balanced 3” M&P Shield barrel, and clean break of the 6.5-pound trigger pull, all contribute to this positive feel.
-The major factor that affects a positive or negative feel is the shooter’s hand size.
+The 18-degree grip angle, well-balanced 3” M&P Shield barrel, and clean break of the 6.5-pound trigger pull all contribute to this positive feel.
+The major factor that affects the positive or negative feel is the shooter’s hand size.

 This is something that stresses the importance of purchasing a firearm that fits you.
 The best way to do that is to handle and fire a wide variety of handguns before a purchase.